The Apple of His Eye ... commentary of Psalm 74

 It is important to note: At the time Asaph used this word given by the Spirit of God there were no synagogues in the land.
 They were an unknown commodity.
 Thus, we see here that God is prophesying through the psalmist of this future institution.

-Jesus Christ spent much time in the synagogue where he had been brought up!
+There is something to note here.
+Jesus Christ spent much of his time in the synagogue where he had been brought up!

 Luke 4:16: “And he came to Nazareth, where he had been brought up: and, as his custom was, he went into the synagogue on the sabbath day, and stood up for to read.”